torvalds/linux/Documentation/virt/kvm/api.rst

 hypercalls and exit with this exit struct that contains all the guest gprs.

 If exit_reason is KVM_EXIT_OSI, then the vcpu has triggered such a hypercall.
-Userspace can now handle the hypercall and when it's done modify the gprs as necessary.
+Userspace can analw handle the hypercall and when it's done modify the gprs as necessary.
 Upon guest entry all guest GPRs will then be replaced by the values in this struct.